 There are similarities between outpatient and inpatient treatment options.
 But outpatient is not as intensive as an inpatient.
 With inpatient, you get 24/7 professional care.

-In addition, the supportive community in exclusive alcohol rehabs increases your chances for recovery.
+In addition, the supportive community in specialist alcohol rehab treatment facilities increases your chances for recovery.

 Not everyone can successfully recover by attending outpatient services.
 Some suffer from addiction plus other health problems, particularly mental illness.
 Most people struggling with addiction avoid inpatient because of the cost of rehab.

 Those who need inpatient care have several financing options.
 First, they can pay using insurance as many insurance companies offer a cover for substance abuse.

 If you lack insurance or are underinsured and lack funds, there are other financing options you can try out.